-The Princeton Math Club participates in the following undergraduate competitions:
+The Princeton Math Club participates or has participated in the following undergraduate competitions:

 This is the premier U.S. / Canada undergraduate math exam, held annually on campus on the first Saturday of December.
 There is no limit on the number of students who may participate.
 The contest lasts 6 hours with a lunch break, and Princeton has historically performed very well.

 This is the warm-up to the Putnam exam, easier in nature and lighter in time, held annually on campus in late October.
 The number of problems varies; it is typically 7.
-Many institutions use the Virginia Tech contest to pick the Putnam team.
-Princeton will participate in this contest starting in 2007.
+Many institutions use the Virginia Tech contest to pick the Putnam teams.
+Princeton has participated in this contest since 2007.

 The MCM is the premier international math modeling contest, with over 1200 teams participating.
 The contest is held on campus in early February.
 Teams of three spend 5 days working on a given math modeling problem, and present their solution in paper format.
 Past problems have included modeling earthquake flood damage in South Carolina, minimizing toll booth traffic, and designing fair congressional districts in New York State.